 10 Facts You Might Not Know About Being Pregnant

-6 October, 2014 / 0 Comments / Baby Development
+6 October, 2014 / 0 Comments / Baby Development10 Facts You Might Not Know About Being Pregnant

 1. Mood Swings – your partner may already know this!
 Mood swings can be more severe during pregnancy.
 They can make you feel happy one minute and crying the next.
 They can be triggered by physical stresses, fatigue, changes in your metabolism, or by the hormones estrogen and progesterone.
 Hormones are chemicals that circulate in the blood and affect the body with their powerful and varied functions.
 Different hormones regulate body functions and carry messages from one part of the body to another.
 They are also responsible for recognising emotional triggers, such as crying during extreme sadness.